 Innovation is a buzzword thrown around loosely in corporate life, but all-too-often lacks a defined path or strategy.
 When you look at the numbers, this disconnect becomes clear…

 Two-thirds of organizations say that innovation is crucial to survival, yet fewer than one third say they are innovating successfully to drive growth and increase revenue.

 “Passion for Innovation” is a Core Value within Rev.io’s culture, and we let it lead the way in everything we do.
 Today, we’re going behind-the-scenes with two members of our c-suite to paint a picture of how we build and promote an innovative team within our company culture.

-Here are some insights from our CEO, Brent Maropis, and VP of Operations, Geneva Gross.
+Here are some innovation tips from our CEO, Brent Maropis, and VP of Operations, Geneva Gross.

 Brent: “Innovation is identifying and implementing new ways in which we perform tasks, processes, and projects faster, more consistently, easier, with better results.”

 Geneva: “At its core, innovation is just a “new idea” relating to process, tools, or concepts.
 To me, the qualifier for innovation extends beyond this definition – to be a truly innovative team, a significant or measurable impact is a must.
 In other words, is the idea significant?
 Does it matter?
 If I completely change the way my department runs but it has not made a measurable or significant impact to the well-being of my team or the overall customer experience, that isn’t innovation.
 That’s just a process change.”

 Brent: “We measure what matters and provide transparency into those results.
 This transparency prompts feedback from employees, partners, and clients, which we then use to identify opportunities to improve processes and solve problems.
 We make sure our employees feel empowered to innovate and evolve everything we do.”